 Encourage relationship building

 You don’t have to go rafting to get to know people better.
 Simple team building activities such as bowling or even indoor games that encourage cooperation and collaboration can help the new employee get to know the group better.
-This may not be one of the first steps for onboarding but you should definitely use this tip in order to bring team closer, promote companies values and boost employees creativity and productivity.
+This may not be one of the first steps for employee onboarding but you should definitely use this tip in order to bring team closer, promote companies values and boost employees creativity and productivity.
 However, many people see these activities as pointless and silly, so you have to find a way to make them interesting and memorable.
 You can’t force your employees to like each other and to hang out, but you can organize random coffee date pairings for employees or bringing teams together for a joint happy hour or a fun activity as mentioned.

 Schedule check-in frequently